Saka Sirhind: Martyrdom of Sahibzada Zorawar Singh and Sahibzada Fateh Singh

-The next day, December 25, the boys were once again brought to the court.
+The next day, December 25, the Sahibzadas were once again brought to the court.
 The officials used various methods to pressure them into converting, but nothing could shake their determination.
 Even Nawab Sher Muhammad Khan of Malerkotla, who had fought against Guru Gobind Singh in battle and lost his own relatives, was deeply moved by the courage of the young princes.
 Though he was opposed to the Guru, he refused to take part in harming the children when Wazir Khan asked him to.Wazir Khan ordered their execution. sentencing them to be bricked up in a wall.
-Even as they were placed inside, the boys remained steadfast in their faith.
+Even as they were placed inside, the Sahibzadas remained steadfast in their faith.
 Enraged by their defiance, the soldiers pushed down the temporary wall made of mud and bricks.
 Finally, on December 27, 1704, the young princes were beheaded, and their bodies were disrespectfully discarded.
 Upon seeing their lifeless bodies, Mata Gujri could not bear the pain and died.